eitrtechnologies/idem-azurerm/docs/topics/functionsquickstart.rst

   This file will be uploaded to the specified storage account every time the state is run and will overwrite any existing file with the same name.
 * The value of runtime_stack parameter must match the runtime language used by the Azure Functions.
-* If it does not already present, a container named "function-releases" will be created within the storage account to hold the zip file.
+* If it is not already present, a container named "function-releases" will be created within the storage account to hold the zip file.
-* The os type of the Function App cannot be changed once initially set.
+* The OS type of the Function App cannot be changed once initially set.

-In order to run the HTTP trigger function created above, we want to create a Function App with a Python runtime stack running a Linux OS.
+In order to run the HTTP trigger function created above, we want to create a Function App running a Linux OS with a Python runtime stack.
 The state below does just that, creating a Consumption Plan named "plan-function-app", an Application Insights Component named "appi-function-app", and a Function App named "func-idem".
-More information regarding the parameters used within the state module can be found within the module reference documentation.
+More information regarding the parameters used within the state module can be found in the module reference documentation.

 **function_app.sls**
     .. code-block:: yaml